 heard in Bayreuth by those who will listen, although not outside where they are drowned by the noise of the world.
 There, not here, that one, not this, becomes the

 truth, which Wagner so intimately felt and so touchingly expressed:

 We already feel that we partake of this

 redemption in solemn hours when all the world's appearances dissolve away, as in a prophetic dream.
 Then no more do we fear the appearance of that yawning abyss,

-are able to hear the lament of nature, pure and yearning for peace, ring out: fearless, hopeful, all-assuaging, world-redeeming.
-Hearing this lament, the soul of
+we are able to hear the lament of nature, pure and yearning for peace, ring out: fearless, hopeful, all-assuaging, world-redeeming.
+Hearing this lament, the soul

-all mankind is purified and made conscious of its own high calling, to redeem like-suffering nature.
-It now soars above the abyss of semblances, and, released from
+of all mankind is purified and made conscious of its own high calling, to redeem like-suffering nature.
+It now soars above the abyss of semblances, and, released